twitter/communitynotes/documentation/under-the-hood/guardrails.md

 These actions allow Community Notes to mitigate potential risk of inaccurate or low quality notes, while the internal team conducts an investigation and builds an appropriate fix, if needed.
 When selecting which remediation to use, we aim to take the smallest corrective action possible to balance mitigating the risk of showing low quality notes with the risk of failing to show helpful, informative notes on potentially misleading Tweets.

 _Note: Community Notes contributors and notes are subject to the Twitter Rules.
 Failure to abide by rules can result in removal from the Community Notes program._

+## Understanding helpfulness across political viewpoints

+The goal of community notes is to provide context that people from different points of view find helpful.
+In order to identify notes that are broadly found helpful, our algorithm can identify people who frequently agree or disagree with each other, based on their history of past ratings of Community Notes.
+Notably, however, the algorithm does not make assumptions about the political connotations of these agreements or disagreements, as it lacks data on political viewpoints or the subject matter of each note.

+To better understand if notes are found widely helpful or only helpful to people from a given political perspective, we conduct additional analyses.
+These are solely for comparative purposes and do not influence the algorithm's decisions about each note, but they do provide valuable information about note quality that aids in system development.

+Prior to the roll-out of Community Notes in the United States, we employed representative surveys involving Twitter users to understand the helpfulness of notes to diverse political viewpoints.
+In these surveys, participants optionally declared their political leanings before viewing and providing evaluations of tweets with and without Community Notes.
+Details of our methodology and past findings can be found in [our paper](https://github.com/twitter/communitynotes/blob/main/birdwatch_paper_2022_10_27.pdf).

+Additionally, we utilize a widely-used technique for viewpoint estimation.
+This approach makes use of Twitter’s follow, like, and retweet graphs to estimate political leanings based on an account’s  proximity to and interaction with political accounts and content within the network.
+Our calculations can be approximated by the methods described in [this paper](http://pablobarbera.com/static/barbera_twitter_ideal_points.pdf).
+Note that calculation of viewpoint estimations are anonymized and used on an aggregate basis only to help evaluate perceived note quality.

 ## Feedback?
 Ideas?